 Newspaper radio editors voted Benny the “Most Popular Comedian on the Air,” for 1932.
 He won against strong competition: Eddie Cantor, Ed Wynn, Fred Allen, Burns and Allen, Jack Pearl, as Baron Munchausen, and the Marx Brothers.
 Yet, after the CBS run, Canada Dry dropped Jack.

-“[It] didn’t like Jack kidding the product,” says Leff.
+“[It] didn’t like Jack kidding the product,” says Leibowitz.
 On one show, Benny told a story.
 “While walking through the desert, I came across a caravan of explorers who had been lost in the Sahara for six weeks.
 Their water supply was gone.
 They were dying of thirst.
 Quickly, I rushed to them and gave each one a bottle of Canada Dry Ginger Ale.
 Not one of them said it was bad drink.”

-“Listeners loved the kidding,” says Leff.
+“Listeners loved the kidding,” says Leibowitz.
 After a seven-week break, Jack returned to NBC, with a new sponsor, Chevrolet.
 His 30-minute show aired Friday at 10 pm until the summer break.
 It returned 1 October 1933 at 10 pm on Sunday.

 For Chevrolet, Frank Black was the bandleader.
 Benny added a tenor to the cast: first, James Melton, then Frank Parker.
 Howard Clooney was the announcer until the end of the year, when Alois Havrilla took over.
 Mary Livingstone was on the show, too.